-2017’s States with the Best & Worst Community-College Systems
+States with the Best & Worst Community-College Systems

-Drawing on the findings of WalletHub’s analysis of the best and worst individual community colleges in the U.S., we present a state-by-state ranking of community-college systems below.
-Read on for the results and our detailed methodology.
+Community colleges will be able to help meet that demand.
+But despite the fact that community colleges offer significant cost advantages, not every state offers schools of the same quality.
+Drawing on the findings of WalletHub of the best and worst individual community colleges in the U.S., we present a state-by-state ranking of community-college systems below.
+Read on for the results and a detailed description of our methodology.

 For our state-by-state analysis, we calculated a weighted average of the scores earned by the community colleges in each state and the number of students enrolled in each school.
 The state with the highest average corresponds with a rank of No. 1, or the best community-college system.
 We also took into account only the states that had at least two community colleges present in our sample of the Best & Worst Community Colleges in order to ensure comparability of results.

 Sources: Data used to create this ranking were collected from the National Center for Education Statistics, US News, U.S. Department of Education, Council for Community & Economic Research and College Measures.